IvoNet/M4Baker/README.md

 * As of version 0.1.2 it should build into a kinda "fully" working version with lots of rough edges (very alpha!)

+* Version 0.4.4 has a newer look and feel (single page) and should be a bit more stable :-) working on it!

 ## Extra note